jtownson/xdfbinext/README.md

 This will generate output such as the following.

 Note that array outputs, such as Zw_out result in a channel for each array element.
-In the case of something like Zw_out the names of each channel correspond to the indices of the array, which is *not* necessarily the firing order (1-5-3-6-2-4).
+In the case of something like Zw_out the names of each channel correspond to the indices of the array, which might be the firing order (1-5-3-6-2-4) and *not* necessarily the cylinder order.
-At the moment, you might have to tweak the names manually.

 ```xml
 <?xml version="1.0" standalone="yes"?>